 Access to the Library is via College Fob.
 Brasenose students may access by Fob any of the main College Libraries but the Stallybrass Law Library is reserved for the use of students needing to consult the Law collections housed there.
-At certain time sit may be necessary to operate under revised rules.
-These may include only entering the library if you a pre-booked slot and following guidelines regarding where you can sit, social distancing, face coverings and general hygiene.
+At certain times it may be necessary to operate under revised rules.
 It is crucial that you abide by these rules if they are introduced.